 1. Encourage your students to create a study space at home

-On this end, you have to involve the parents.
+To this end, you have to involve the parents.
 The parents must be aware that it’s one of the best things they can do for their children.
 When students have a quiet study space at home, they are more encouraged to study their lessons.
-They can study undistracted.
+They can study effectively.
 If they feel comfortable, more likely, they love to scan their notes, read a book, answer their homework, and make their outputs.

 Likewise, in the classroom, the learning environment per se is the study room I can offer.
 For me, since the classroom is viewed as an immediate learning space for our students, it should instill engagement and motivation.